Pet Astrological Report:

 To continue reading the introduction click Here

-PET WITH EARTH DOMINANT ELEMENT (connected to Taurus, Virgo and Capricorn values)
+PET WITH FIRE DOMINANT ELEMENT (connected to Aries, Leo and Sagittarius values)

 INTRODUCTION TO THE READING OF THE EMOTIONAL ATTACHMENT MODEL